BenPalac1/Challenge-1/README.md

 The elements follow a logical structure.
 Added accessible alt attributes to the image elements that give a brief description of what each image is.
 Heading attributes fall in sequential order.
 Title element is a concise, descriptive title.

+## Code Source

+Based on the work of Xandromus and Georgeyoo https://github.com/coding-boot-camp/urban-octo-telegram